davidrequena/multifastats/README.md

 Current version:

+- Version 1.4.9 (D.R.
+11-Sep-2017):
+  Messages and descriptions improved.

+History:

 - Version 1.4.8 (D.R.
 03-Nov-2014):
   Functions and messages improved.
 New option: cut sequences in k-mers.

-History:

 - Version 1.4.7 (D.R.
 30-Oct-2014):
   Functions improved.
 New options: upper length cut-off.
 Two new
   outputs: the pseudomolecule and a fasta output of the selected